IP-CAM/Customer-Loyalty-Extension-for-Opencart-v.2.x-v.3.x/README.md

 # Customer Loyalty

 ## Description
-**Customer Loyalty** is an OpenCart extension that allows to automatically transfer customers to groups according to the total amount they have spent.
+**Customer Loyalty** is an OpenCart extension that allows to automatically group customers based on their total spend.
+Compatible with OpenCart 2.2.x-3.x versions.
 [Read more...](./module/README.md)

 ## Download